24 Jan 5 Ways That a Multilingual Agency Can Help Your Brand

 3. Multilingual agencies know how to produce localised content Google will love

 Google loves localised content.
 Think about it; Google is all about giving users a tailored experience, from providing local map results to producing individualised results.
-So, it makes sense that SERPs favour high-quality, localised content.
+So, it makes sense that SERPs favour high-quality, SEO-optimised and localised content.